If you are applying for this course from within the UK/EU, click apply now.

 Audiology: Audiology is a challenging and expanding field involving the study of hearing and balance.
 As a healthcare profession, audiology involves assessment, management and therapeutic rehabilitation of people with hearing and balance problems, and associated disorders.
 If you have a particular interest in biological sciences, psychology, physics and electronics as well as speech and language development, you may find that audiology has a lot to offer.

 The course includes a series of integrated clinical placements each year in an approved clinical training laboratory.
 If you would like to follow this route, then you would apply for BSc (Hons) Physiological Sciences, then apply for one of the areas above when you start the course.
+For further information about Healthcare Sciences (Life Sciences) see our Help and Advice article.

 Teaching methods include lectures, practical work, seminars and group work.
 Assessment is via coursework and exams, in a ratio of roughly 40:60.